What to expect from dynamical modelling of galactic haloes: The causes of the systematic uncertainty

-In this section we look for hidden variables which may be responsible for the biases in the fits.
+In this section we look for hidden variables which may be responsible for the systematic uncertainties in the fits.
 Such an investigation could improve our understanding of the dynamical state of the haloes.
 If found, these variables could serve to predict the intrinsic uncertainty in the fit to each halo.

-To this end, we have investigated the following list of properties: \begin{itemize} \item halo environment, focusing on whether the halo is isolated or in a binary system; \item halo shape, as quantified by the axis ratio; \item halo merger history, quantified by the number of resolved progenitors/subhaloes; \item The radial range of tracer particles; \item pair separation and mass ratio for binary haloes; \item halo mass; \item halo concentration. \end{itemize}
+To this end, we have investigated the following list of properties: \begin{itemize} \item halo environment, focusing on whether the halo is isolated or in a binary system; \item halo shape, as quantified by the axis ratio; \item The radial range of tracer particles; \item halo merger history, quantified by the number of resolved progenitors/subhaloes; \item pair separation and mass ratio for binary haloes; \item halo mass; \item halo concentration. \end{itemize}

 We fail to discover obvious dependencies on halo mass, concentration and binary separations.
 It is possible that the dependencies are too weak to show up for MW-like haloes sharing a limited range in the halo mass and binary separation.
 However, we do see some dependence on environment, shape, and merger history of the halo, as expanded below.